 Your home is a place for all your loved ones to relax and enjoy.
 Since your furry friends are just as much a part of your family, it's important to make sure they are just as comfortable.
-A pet door is an integral part of this comfort, as it allows your dog or cat to roam
+A pet door is an integral part of this comfort, as it allows your dog or cat to roam.

 Use The Right Size Pet FlapYou don't want your pet to get stuck, so before installing your pet door it's a good idea to make sure that your furry friend will fit through it.
 With Pet Door Products DIY guide to measuring your pet door you can learn how to properly and easily install our technologically advanced doors and flaps.

-To help your pet learn to use their new door, it's important to stay consistent with your training.
+Introduce the Pet Door to Your Dog or CatTo help your pet learn to use their new door, it's important to stay consistent with your training.
 Start by gently introducing your pet to the flap of the door.
 Then hold the door open all the way, and call your pet’s name.
 If your pet is successful, be sure to shower them with praise.
 As you practice, gradually hold the door open less and less until they go through without any help.
 If all else fails, use some treats to lure them through the door.
 Once they understand how to get out, repeat the process to teach them to go back in.

-Stick to a 10-minute time limit for training your pet with the new door.
+Stick to A Time LimitStick to a 10-minute time limit for training your pet with the new pet door for sliding glass doors.
 If you're spending too long trying to train your pet, they can get fatigued and frustrated.

 Avoid Using ForceNever use force or shove your pet through the door for the following reasons:

 - Using force unexpectedly will frighten your pet